-An honest owner will tell you if they suspect something may be going on the vehicle.
+An honest owner will tell you if they suspect something may be going on in the vehicle.
 For example, they may have noticed an oil leak.
 Chances are because you have asked so many important questions that they are going to be upfront with you.

 19. When Was The Last Time The Brakes Were Replaced On The Vehicle?
-And How Often Have You Had to Do This as the Owner?
+And How Often Have You had to Do This as the Owner?

 This question can give you more insight than you realize.
-If you weigh out all the other answers and compare it to this one, you will learn more about the validity of the answers you have received.
+If you weigh out all the other answers and compare them to this one, you will learn more about the validity of the answers you have received.
 There is a wide range of how often brake pads need to be changed which can be between every 25,000 miles up to every 70,000 miles.
 This is because it involves many factors.